halvorlinder/Connect-4-AI/log.md

 Getting the next move from the minmax agent ~ 140 ms without fast eval.

 Using fast eval reduced next move to ~ 35 ms.

+Sorting the moves reduced it even further to ~ 7 ms.